25 Ingredients Of The Dynamic Duo Prenatal Vitamin

 RDA:

-Manganese helps form your baby's bones and cartilage.
+For your baby, manganese helps form their bones and cartilage.
 It is necessary for brain and nerve function and aids calcium absorption and regulating blood sugar.

 RDA: